 Our ability to increase revenues will depend in large part on our existing public safety solution customers renewing their annual subscriptions and expanding their mileage coverage, or purchasing and implementing our ShotSpotter Missions solutions.
 Most of our ShotSpotter Flex customers begin using our solution in a limited coverage area.
 Our experience has been, and we expect will continue to be, that after the initial implementation of our solutions, our new customers typically renew their annual subscriptions, and many also choose to expand their coverage area.
 If our existing customers do not renew their subscriptions, our revenues may decrease.
-However, some customers may choose to not renew or reduce their coverage area.
-If our existing customers do not renew their subscriptions, our revenues may decrease.
-However, some customers may choose to not renew or reduce their coverage.
-For example, as a result of widespread destruction caused by hurricanes in Puerto Rico and the U.S. Virgin Islands, in September 2017, we discontinued our service to our customers in coverage areas in those locations and we classified the contracts as expired because the customers were no longer live.
+However, some customers may choose to not renew or reduce their coverage area areas in those locations and we classified the contracts as expired because the customers were no longer live.
 At the time, the Housing Authority of Puerto Rico had been one of our largest customers.
-We cannot be certain when or if our customers in Puerto Rico and the U.S. Virgin Islands will recover their infrastructure and become live customers again.
 If other existing customers do not choose to renew or expand their coverage areas, our revenues will not grow as we anticipate.